vercel/serve/README.md

 yarn global add serve
 ```

-Once that's done, you can run this command inside your project's directory:
+Once that's done, you can run this command inside your project's directory...

 ```bash
 serve
 ```

-or you can specify which folder you want to serve:
+...or specify which folder you want to serve:

 ```bash
 serve folder_name